 This doesn’t address the source of an issue, but for a quick fix, it’s hard to beat lighting a candle.

 You can even find candles that are designed to mask dog odors.
 Firing up a candle works as a great finishing touch if you’ve taken all the other steps shown here, or it can be a lifesaver if company comes over unexpectedly.
+(Just be careful so your dog keeps a wide berth from any candles, you don’t want them knocking it over or getting candle wax in their fur!).

 11. Take Preventative Measures